ytmytm/llama2.c64/README.md

 Ported to C64 by Maciej 'YTM/Elysium' Witkowiak using [oscar64](https://github.com/drmortalwombat/oscar64)

-Llama2.c64 is a port of [llama2.c](https://github.com/karpathy/llama2.c) to the Commodore C64 equipped with a 2MB REU.
+Llama2.c64 is a port of [llama2.c](https://github.com/karpathy/llama2.c) to the Commodore C64 equipped with at least 2MB REU.

 It runs the [260K tinystories model](https://huggingface.co/karpathy/tinyllamas/tree/main/stories260K) bringing Llama2's capabilities to the unique C64 hardware environment.